Revised F.C.I. Standard No 189, dated 12 March 1999

 Skull - Broad, slightly convex.
 The forehead is rather domed.
 The frontal furrow is clearly defined.

 Stop - Clearly defined.

-Muzzle - Strong, broad and straight; viewed from above and in profile, evenly tapering, but only slightly.
+Muzzle - Strong, broad and straight; viewed from above and in profile, evenly, but only slightly tapering

 Lips - Tight.

-EYES: Dark brown in colour, yet harmonising with the coat colour.
-Oval shaped.
+EYES: Oval shaped, dark brown, according to coat colour.
 The expression is soft and friendly.

 MOUTH: The jaws are strong.
 Scissor bite.